arximughal/first-contributions/additional-material/ide_walk_through/webstorm_git_integration.md

 This guide will cover the following corners of the Git integration in [WebStorm](https://www.jetbrains.com/webstorm/):
 * How to clone a Git respository and start a new project in WebStorm
 * How to clone a repository from your [Github](https://github.com) account and start a project in WebStorm
+* How to use version control for your existing project in WebStorm